pranavc28/blog/content/posts/generative-ui-tinker.md

 - **Complete state management**: `useState` hook managing search query input
 - **Functional search**: Proper form submission with `onSubmit` handler, and clear search query processing even if the results are hardcoded
 - **Reactive UI**: Input field updates in real-time with `onChange` handler, controlled component pattern
-- **Visual polish**: Complete styling that matches the Google aesthetic, properly balanced quotes in className strings
-- **Balanced delimiters**: All braces, brackets, and parentheses properly matched

 The reward function's emphasis on interactivity (\\( R_{\text{interactive}} \\)) is clearly visible—the fine-tuned model doesn't just render a static homepage mockup, it generates a **functional search interface with proper React patterns**.